MelBiggs/dcd-milestone/README.md

 * **Flash Messages**: flash messages communicate to the user regarding their interactions.

-* **Registration**: While a user is free to use the site as a guest, some features are not available unless logged in.I have built-in authentication to check certain criteria is met before an account is validated.
+* **Registration**: While a user is free to use the site as a guest, some features are not available unless logged in.
+I have built-in authentication to check certain criteria is met before an account is validated.
 All passwords are hashed for security purposes.

-* **Log-in/Logout**:The login page has an input form where the users can enter their username and password.
+* **Log-in/Logout**: The login page has an input form where the users can enter their username and password.
 If the password is incorrect an error message will appear.
 New users can click on the link "Register here" to get redirected to the register page.
 Clicking the logout button will log the user out of the account.

 * **Recipes Page**: On this page, the user can view all recipes on this page, and can go to a particular meal type if they click on the category buttons.
 They can also search through the recipes on this page.